Shashwat1524/Traffic_Sign_Classification_Cross_Stage_Partial_Network/README.md

 ```bash
 pip install -r requirements.txt
 ```
 **Note:** The`requirements.txt` file is only necessary if you are using older versions of the packages or if any dependencies have been deprecated.
-I've included it as its mandatory as part of instructions feel free to skip this step.

 ## Setup Instructions

 No installation is required for this project all libraries are pre-installed on google colab environment except for pflops for evaluating efficiency.
 The Colab notebook provides all necessary instructions, including steps to download the dataset.
 You can directly run the code in Google Colab using the free T4 GPU to reproduce the results.

 ## Training
 Train the model from scratch using the training code provided in the notebook.
 (It takes about 1 hour to train the data using T4 GPU).
-Sorry for the inconvieince the model.pth which contains the weights(which I saved after training) to directly load the model had a very large file size so I wasn't able to upload it.
-Simply follow the instructions in the Colab notebook to get started.
+Follow the instructions in the Colab notebook to get started.

 ## Dataset